 St. Johns County strives to address the needs of low- and moderate-income residents, homeless individuals and families, and underserved populations.
-Most of the strategies and actions taken by the County are done so in collaboration with non-profit agencies, municipalities, other organizations, and advisory boards/committees.
-The following sections outline how the County will address underserved needs, affordable housing, the reduction of lead-based paint hazards, reduction of the number of poverty level families in the County, and the development of an institutional structure to ensure the success of activities aimed at low- and moderate-income persons.
-It should be noted, however, that this Annual Action Plan is for Year 2 of a 5-year Consolidated Plan and not all will be fully addressed within the first year.
+Most of the strategies and actions taken by the County are done in collaboration with non-profit agencies, municipalities, other organizations, and advisory boards/committees.
+The following sections outline the how the County will address underserved needs, affordable housing, reduce lead-based paint hazards, reduce the number of poverty level families in the County, and develop an institutional structure to ensure the success of activities aimed at low- and moderate-income persons.
+It should be noted, however, that this Annual Action Plan is for Year 3 of a 5-year Consolidated Plan and not all will be fully addressed within the first year.